Wapply/everything/Untitled 1.md

 I love you more than words could ever say…
 But I’ll spend my whole life proving it to you.

-Forgive my flaws, my temper—
+Forgive my flaws, my temper...
 I swear I’m trying to be better for you.
 Because if I didn’t love you this deeply,
 I wouldn’t be writing this at all.